Skip to main content

 • OS: The operating system affected by the CVE.

-• Versions: The operating system versions affected by the CVE.
+• OS version: The operating system versions affected by the CVE.

 • Devices impacted: The number of devices affected by the CVE.